IfcOpenShell/IfcOpenShell/src/ifcopenshell-python/docs/ifccsv.rst

 .. note::

-   IfcCSV automatically inserts the GlobalId column at the beginning, in order to uniquely identify the element.
+   By default, IfcCSV automatically inserts the GlobalId column at the beginning, in order to uniquely identify the element.

 This tabular data may then be exported in your desired format.